pdeljanov/Symphonia/symphonia-format-isomp4/README.md

 # Symphonia ISO/MP4 Demuxer

-This is a placeholder crate for Symphonia's ISO/MP4 demuxer.
+ISO/MP4 demuxer for Project Symphonia.

-Please consider contributing!
+:musical_note: **Note:** This crate is part of Project Symphonia.
+Please use the [`symphonia`](https://crates.io/crates/symphonia) crate instead of this one directly.

 ## License